ovh/docs/pages/account/api/apiv2/guide.en-gb.md

 The headers used are:

-- `X-Pagination-Size`: this optional header allows you to control the size of the returned pages.
+- `X-Pagination-Size`: This optional header allows you to control the size of the returned pages.
-- `X-Pagination-Cursor-Next`: header returned by the API that contains the value to use in the next query to retrieve the next page.
+- `X-Pagination-Cursor-Next`: Header returned by the API that contains the value to use in the next query to retrieve the next page.
-- `X-Pagination-Cursor`: the header to send in a query to retrieve the next page.
+- `X-Pagination-Cursor`: The header to send in a query to retrieve the next page.

 For example, the following call will return the first 5 items and the cursor to use to retrieve the next page: